mbahaidarah/Localisation-system-MONA-robot/README.md

 ## 4. Generate the Whycon Tags:
-1. In a terminal, go to 'catkin_ws' then, 'src'.
+1. In a terminal, go to 'catkin_ws' then, 'src' directory.
 2. Clone the repository: `git clone https://github.com/jiriUlr/whycode-gen.git`
-3. In the terminal, go to the folder 'whycode-gen', and type: `make`, to compile.
+3. In the same terminal, go to the folder 'whycode-gen', and type: `make`, to compile.
+4. Open a new terminal and go to 'catkin_ws' and source it.
+Then, go to the 'whycon-gen' folder.
+5. Type this command to generate the tags: `./whycode_gen **bits_number**`